akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 ---

 # Overview
 For each [asset family](#the-asset-family), you can define transformations.
 They allow you to ask the PIM to automatically generate one or several new variations of a given media file for each asset belonging to your family.
+It can be very convenient if you need several formats of your media.
+For instance, on your ecommerce website, you could have a thumbnail, a fullscreen image and an horizontal one dedicated to your carousel.

-Let's take an example to make it much clearer.
+How does it work in the PIM?
+Let's take an example to make it clear.

 Say we have a `packshots` asset family.
 In its structure, it has 2 media file attributes:
 - the `main_image` attribute in which is stored the main image of your packshot,